 However, as useful and interesting as this book is, I will add that I think it may work best as a reference book.
 I certainly am glad to have it on my reference shelf.
 I readily enjoyed having the logic of English spelling explained to me, and I look forward to reminding myself of the rules from time to time in the future.
 I see Uncovering the Logic of English as a valuable part of my homeschool library.

-Note: I am an affiliate for Logic of English.
+Note: Since this post was written, I did begin using Logic of English.
+I am an affiliate for Logic of English.
 This post represents my views.

 - I can read those paragraphs with the letters out of order (you know, the ones were the first and last letters are right but everything else is scrambled) without much problem. ↩